SelecTree: Tree Detail

 Longevity Less than 50 years.

-Leaves Ovate and Hollylike, Glossy Light to Dark Green, No Change, Evergreen.
+Leaves Ovate and Hollylike, Light Green, No Change, Evergreen.

 Flowers Inconspicuous.
 Flowers in Spring or Winter.
 Has either male or female flowers (dioecious).
 Trees may be sold as male or female.